... Best Mental Health Blog | Anxiety | Stress Relief Tips Silent Burnout: Understanding Job Stress and How to Overcome Workplace Pressure

 Causes of job stress

-• Unprecedented demand: Most of the time impractical assignment with unattainable deadlines, and long working hours often contribute to job stress and burnout.
+• Unprecedented demand: Most of the time impractical assignments with unattainable deadlines and long working hours often contribute to job stress and burnout.

-• Lack of Control & Poor Work Skills: Due to lack of required skills or limited control over work can cause frustration, resulting in job stress and burnout.
+• Lack of Control & Poor Work Skills: A lack of required skills or limited control over work can cause frustration, resulting in job stress and burnout.

-• Poor Work Environment: Lack of unsupportive approach from manager and colleague, poor communication, toxicity or discrimination are also responsible for job stress.
+• Poor Work Environment: Lack of a supportive approach from a manager and colleague, poor communication, toxicity or discrimination are also responsible for job stress.

-• Lack of Opportunity, Proper Growth, & Job insecurity: Fear of losing job, insecurity, lack proper growth, and opportunity increases job stress and anxiety.
+• Lack of Opportunity, Proper growth & job insecurity: Fear of losing a job, insecurity, lack of proper growth, and opportunity increase job stress and anxiety.

-• Role conflict: Conflicting responsibility, overlapping role within the same profile and nature of work can lead to anxiety and stress.
+• Role conflict: Conflicting responsibility, overlapping roles within the same profile and nature of work can lead to anxiety and stress.

-• Lack of Reward & Recognition: When employee are neither rewarded nor recognised for their good performance may cause anxiety and job stress.
+• Lack of Reward & Recognition: When employees are neither rewarded nor recognised for their good performance, it may cause anxiety and job stress.

 Effects of job stress

-• Emotional: Emotional fluctuation can be seen, high irritation can be notice, withdrawal symptoms can develop, and loos of motivation.
+• Emotional: Emotional fluctuation can be seen, high irritation can be noticed, withdrawal symptoms can develop, and there is a loss of motivation.

-• Behavioural: Employee may skip certain tasks, overworking, or taking frequent leaves.
+• Behavioural: An employee may skip certain tasks, overwork, or take frequent leaves.

-• Mental: Loos concentration, feeling overwhelmed, and putting question marks your own abilities.
+• Mental: Losing concentration, feeling overwhelmed, and putting question marks on your own abilities.

 • Long-term: Prolong stress can lead to more serious conditions, such as burnout, chronic illness, or workplace injury.